sandbox-bio/sandbox.bio/src/content/viral_phylogenetics/steps/Step2.md

 - `-nt` specifies that our alignment is of nucleotides and not amino acids

-- `-gamma` is an optional flag that allows for rescaling of the branch lengths and computation of a Gamma2-based liklihood
+- `-gamma` is an optional flag that allows for rescaling of the branch lengths and computation of a Gamma2-based likelihood

-- `sarscov2_sequences.msa.fas > sarscov2_sequences.unrooted_tree.nwk` tells FastTree to take in our multiple sequence alignment file (from Step 1) as input and to output the unrooted phylogentic tree to a file called `sarscov2_sequences.unrooted_tree.nwk` in the same directory.
+- `sarscov2_sequences.msa.fas > sarscov2_sequences.unrooted_tree.nwk` tells FastTree to take in our multiple sequence alignment file (from Step 1) as input and to output the unrooted phylogenetic tree to a file called `sarscov2_sequences.unrooted_tree.nwk` in the same directory.
 A `.nwk` file is in Newick format, which is often used to represent phylogenetic trees.
 It is a text-based way to represent the tree structure.
 You can read more about Newick format [here](https://en.wikipedia.org/wiki/Newick_format).

 3. Use <Execute command="head -10 sarscov2_sequences.unrooted_tree.nwk" inline /> to view the first 10 lines of the tree file.